funmagsoft/ecare-infrastructure/README.md

 This repository uses a modular architecture to eliminate code duplication:

-- **Platform Module** (`modules/platform/`): Shared module that encapsulates all common platform infrastructure configuration for an environment.
+- **Environment Module** (`modules/environment/`): Shared module that encapsulates all common platform infrastructure configuration for an environment.
 This module eliminates ~95% of code duplication across environments by providing a single source of truth.
 The module is organized into topic-specific files:
   - `data.tf` - Data sources (resource group, remote state, client config)
   - `locals.tf` - Local variables, tags, and validation checks
   - `monitoring.tf` - Monitoring module (Log Analytics + Application Insights)